MyThemeShopTeam/WP-Review/readme.txt

 == Changelog ==

 = v5.2.5 (Jul 26, 2019) =
-* Fixed draft reviews show up in Widget
+* Fixed review drafts showing up in the Widget

 = v5.2.4 (Jul 12, 2019) =
 * Fixed an issue with the notice not getting dismissed.
 Should not happen anymore.
 Closed and it shouldn't show anymore.